openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

   AAPS then interacts with the scripter to apply loop commands and to administer boluses.
   This mode has some restrictions: it's comparatively slow (but well fast enough for what it is used for), and setting a TBR or giving a bolus causes the pump to vibrate.
-- The integration of the Combo with AndroidAPS is designed with the assumption that all inputs are made via AndroidAPS.
-Boluses entered on the pump directly will be detected by AAPS, but it can take up to 20 min before AndroidAPS becomes aware of such a bolus.
-Reading boluses delivered directly on the pump is a safety feature and not meant to be regularly used (the loop requires knowledge of carbs consumed, which can't be entered on the pump, which is another reason why all inputs should be done in AndroidAPS).
+- The integration of the Combo with AAPS is designed with the assumption that all inputs are made via AAPS.
+Boluses entered on the pump directly will be detected by AAPS, but it can take up to 20 min before AAPS becomes aware of such a bolus.
+Reading boluses delivered directly on the pump is a safety feature and not meant to be regularly used (the loop requires knowledge of carbs consumed, which can't be entered on the pump, which is another reason why all inputs should be done in AAPS).
 - Don't set or cancel a TBR on the pump.
 The loop assumes control of TBR and cannot work reliably otherwise, since it's not possible to determine the start time of a TBR that was set by the user on the pump.
 - The pump's first basal rate profile is read on application start and is updated by AAPS.
   The basal rate should not be manually changed on the pump, but will be detected and corrected as a safety